From Senegal to Ghana, West Africa is known for its fantastic mosques – each an architectural masterpiece in their own right.

 Built in 1325 by an Andalucian architect and poet, Es Saheli, on the orders of Kankan Moussa, who had just returned from his pilgrimage to Mecca full of religious zeal, the Djingareiber Mosque is shaped like a pyramid at its base and has conical towers.

 There is a platform at the top with good views of the city and upon which René Caillié apparently made some of his notes.
-However, entrance is currently closed to the public.
+However, this entrance is currently closed to the public.
 This is for two reasons: first, renovations, and secondly, as in Djenné, infidels.
 Still it’s a sight not to be missed, particularly on a Friday when 15,000 people flock to the mosque to pray.

 Larabanga Mosque, Ghana